unrulybeardo/saist/README.md

 Saist25 is a 25 line (a few more now) bash script to install Arch Linux base, base-devel, grub, wget.
 It's made for my install prefrences, but could be very easily edited to suite on any x86 64 bios hardware.

-To run it from the live Arch iso, run:
+To run saist25 from a live Arch iso, run:

  wget https://tinyurl.com/saist25 && chmod +x saist25